hero-back

 • It’s a faster implementation than creating a site from scratch.

-• It’s integrated with SAP SuccessFactors Recruiting Management and with the thousands of job boards using Recruiting Posting.
+• It’s integrated with SAP SuccessFactors Recruiting Management and the thousands of job boards using Recruiting Posting.

 • SAP’s biannual releases can bring great new features to the career site.